 For full details, read our Shop Top Housing Brochure.

-Lismore City Council has developed a Fact Sheet outlining the regulatory requirements for Tiny Houses.
+Lismore City Council has developed a Fact Sheet outlining the regulatory requirements for tiny houses.

-You can download it here, Fact Sheet - Tiny House
+For full details, read our Fact Sheet - Tiny House